 Adm inistrative Consideration Description 2a Small Group Testing (SR/PNP Reference BC) Student is tested in a separate location as an individual or with a small group of students with matching accessibility features, accommodations, or testing needs as appropriate.
-Check individual state policies on the maximum number of students allowed in a small testing group.
 2b Time of Day (SR/PNP Reference BF) Student is tested during a specific time of day based on their individual needs (e.g., ELA/literacy in the morning; no testing after lunch).
 2c Separate or Alternate Location (SR/PNP Reference BB) Student is tested in a specifically assigned location.
+2d Specified Area or Setting (SR/PNP Reference BE) Student is tested in a specialized area or setting (e.g., front of the classroom, seat near the door, library, etc.).

-Adn ninistrative Consideration Description 2d Specified Area or Setting (SR/PNP Reference BE) Student is tested in a specialized area or setting (e.g., front of the classroom, seat near the door, library, etc.).
-2e Adaptive and Specialized Equipment or Furniture (SR/PNP Reference BD) Student is provided specialized equipment or furniture needed for a successful testing environment (e.g., low lighting; adaptive seat).
-2f Frequent Breaks (SR/PNP Reference BA) Guidance on logistics for administrating the PARCC and DC Science assessments with frequent breaks: Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
-Student's testing time stops.
-Individual Bathroom Breaks: Student requests a bathroom break within their overall allotted testing time.
-Student's testing time does not stop.
-In-Chair Stretch Break: Student pauses and stretches.
-Student's testing time does not stop.
-Other Frequent Breaks, according to state policy.
+Adm inistrative Consideration Description 2e Adaptive and Specialized Equipment or Furniture (SR/PNP Reference BD) Student is provided specialized equipment or furniture needed for a successful testing environment (e.g., low lighting; adaptive seat).
+2f Frequent Breaks (SR/PNP Reference BA) Guidance on logistics for administrating the PARCC and DC Science assessments with frequent breaks: • Medical Breaks: Student takes a break due to pre-existing or sudden onset of a temporary or long-term medical condition.
+Student's testing time stops. • Individual Bathroom Breaks: Student requests a bathroom break within their overall allotted testing time.
+Student's testing time does not stop. • In-Chair Stretch Break: Student pauses and stretches.
+Student's testing time does not stop. • Other Frequent Breaks, according to state policy.